 Top tip from the team at Bigwave – “Always untick the two checkboxes for ‘Display Networks’ and ‘Search Partners’ at the campaign level.
-Leaving these ticked with hinder your click-through rates (CTR) and lessen the results you receive as ads will show on display and in other search engines.”
+Leaving these ticked will hinder your click-through rates (CTR) and lessen the results you receive, as ads will show on display and in other search engines.”

 The definition of a text ad

 A text ad is a form of digital advertisement pushed from Google’s Ads interface that is written by an advertiser and usually shows after a search query is inputted.
 This would be to promote a product or service.
-The advertiser pays for each click on the ad and this CPC depends are various factors such as competition, quality score and ad rank.
+The advertiser pays for each click on the ad and the CPC depends on various factors such as competition, quality score and ad rank.

 How can I write clickable, high-quality, and relevant Google Ad copy?

 There is nothing good about this search ad above!
-It has limited relevance to the user searching for ‘PPC Agency Exeter’, is not prominent due to the lack of capitalisation, the limited amount of extensions, short descriptions, no callouts or phone number, no selling point, and no incentive to click through.
+It has limited relevance to the user searching for ‘PPC Agency Exeter’.
+It is not prominent due to the lack of capitalisation, the limited amount of extensions, short descriptions, no callouts or phone numbers, no selling point, and no incentive to click through.
 Not to mention the spelling mistakes and bad choice of vocabulary!

 Google gives every advertiser the same amount of space to talk about their business and services.
-A normal text ad will give you three headlines at 30 characters each and two long descriptions of 90 character each, plus the display URL which means you have 270-300 characters to ensure the perfect user comes through to your website (even without ad extensions).
+A normal text ad will give you three headlines at 30 characters each and two long descriptions of 90 characters each.
+Plus, the display URL means you have 270-300 characters to ensure the perfect user comes through to your website (even without ad extensions).
 So, if your ad is not perfect then you will have to pay…literally.
-You can find more information on Google’s editorial policy here
+You can find more information on Google’s editorial policy here.

 We know that having four different types of keyword targeting makes Google Ads daunting and confusing, so we’re going to explain these keyword match types simply to enable you to pick the right one for you.

-More information on keywords types from Google themselves.
+You can find out more information on keywords types, from Google themselves.